nicholasbailey/typeorm/docs/entities.md

 Each entity must have at least one primary column.
 There are several types of primary columns:

 * `@PrimaryColumn()` creates a primary column which takes any value of any type.
 You can specify the column type.
 If you don't specify a column type it will be inferred from the property type.
-The example below will create id with `int` as type which you must manually assign before save.
+The example below will create id with `int` as type which you must manually assign it a value before saving.

 ```typescript
 import {Entity, PrimaryColumn} from "typeorm";